Dr Denise Fleming

 - Overcoming more of the same – not leaving for a new opportunity

-challenge arose when a project management specialist – highly valued for specific expertise and the ability to deliver projects on time and on budget – felt new challenges elsewhere were too attractive to refuse.
+A retention challenge arose when a project management specialist – highly valued for specific expertise and the ability to deliver projects on time and on budget – felt new challenges elsewhere were too attractive to refuse.
 An investment in leadership growth, scope and scale strengths through executive coaching retained the expert.

 FGC provides executive coaching to senior executives in Australia and globally.
 FGC’s distinguished and experienced coaches are supported by a robust coaching model.
 Visit www.globalcoaching.com.au